s4mp41xao/s4mp41xao/README.md

-# 🌎 Hello World!
-Welcome!👋
+# 👨‍💻 About Me
+As a passionate Full-Stack Developer, I focus on crafting efficient, scalable, and user-centered solutions.
+I embrace agile methodologies to deliver clean, maintainable, and well-structured code—ensuring that each project is robust, high-performing, and ready for long-term growth.

+Always eager to learn and contribute, I enjoy collaborating on innovative projects that make a meaningful impact.
- As a developer focused on creating efficient and scalable solutions, I try to apply agile methodologies to write clean and organized code, ensuring that each project is robust and easy to maintain.
+ As a Full-Stack developer focused on creating efficient and scalable solutions, I try to apply agile methodologies to write clean and organized code, ensuring that each project is robust and easy to maintain.

-## 💻 Tech Stack
+## 💻 My Tech Stack

 ### 🧠 Languages
 - Java